ameru/karting-microgame-unity3D/README.md

 * autoreset game once 3 laps completed
 * insert signal when kart is going in wrong direction
 * collect Jeff heads!1!1!
-* turn off neon on trees (we sticking with dat basic green)
 * find out how to change content text in UI canvas
 * make leaderboard at end game to build motive
 * create "enter name" option in the beginning